finiam/rails-starter/README.md

 Also don't forget to setup the default admin user with `rake populate:admin_user`.
 The default credentials are `admin@mail.com`, the password being `foobar`.

-`react-hot-loader` should reload everything you need as you edit stuff in the `frontend` folder.
+`react-refresh` should reload everything you need as you edit stuff in the `frontend` folder.
 On the Rails side, everything is interpreted live, so no need to restart the server every time you change code, unless you change configs or initializers.

+**DISCLAIMER** Check the `react-refresh` docs on [this link](https://reactnative.dev/docs/fast-refresh) (yes it's from `reactnative`, trust us) for limitations on the hot loader.
+For example, only function components work now.

 ## Production